stroupjason/html-basics/README.md

 # html-basics
-html

 HTML (HyperText Markup Language), the language common to every website.
 HTML describes the basic structure and content of a web page.
 If you want to build a website or web application, you'll need to know HTML.
+This page was built as a practice exercise for a VR Blog without CSS (future implementation).

 ## Take-aways: